PixelTaku/Double_Jointed_IK-FK_Snapping_Tool/README.md

 ## Introduction
 IK-FK Snapping Tool is a Blender add-on that allows you to snap the IK and FK control from IK to FK and vice versa.

 This version of the add-on is a forked version of the original IK-FK-Snapping-for-Blender add-on by [Mystfit](https://github.com/Mystfit).
 This forked version comes with some modifications and improvements over the original version.
-One of the improvement added in this version is the addition of IK Target and IK Pole Target fields.

 ## Instruction
 - To start using the add-on, install the IK-FK_Snapping_Tool.py file.